PCB Refers Umar Akmal Matter To Disciplinary Panel Chairman - UrduPoint

 PCB Refers Umar Akmal Matter To Disciplinary Panel Chairman

-After determining that Umar Akmal has not requested for a hearing before the Anti-Corruption Tribunal, the Pakistan Cricket Board has referred the matter to the Chairman of the Disciplinary Panel, Mr Justice (retired) Fazal-e-Miran Chauhan, former Lahore High Court Judge
+After determining that Umar Akmal has not requested for a hearing before the Anti-Corruption Tribunal, the Pakistan Cricket Board (PCB) has referred the matter to the chairman of the Disciplinary Panel, Justice (retd) Fazal-e-Miran Chauhan, former Lahore High Court Judge

 The PCB made the determination after examining the contents of Umar Akmal's reply in which no written request for a hearing before the Anti-Corruption Tribunal had been made for the purposes of contesting liability or level of sanction or both as per Article 4.